Signal model and event reconstruction for the radio detection of inclined air showers: Model for the radio-emission footprints

-We extract the charge-excess fraction from the simulated pulses with Eqs.~\eqref{eq:ldf:posfraction}.
-As mentioned earlier, these equations lose validity for observers close to the \vxB{-}axis\footnote{With the approach of decomposition explained in appendix \ref{app:ldf:decomp}, one can determine \fgeo and \fce on the \vxB{-axis}.
-However, this approach comes with its own disadvantages and is not used here.}.
-Hence, we only consider observers with $|\cos(\phi)| < 0.9$.
-Furthermore, we select only pulses that are not affected by thinning (cf.\ Sec.~\ref{sec:ldf:thinning}).
-In Fig.~\ref{fig:ldf:charge_excess_fraction} (\textit{left}) the lateral distribution of the charge-excess fraction for all selected pulses of all showers is shown.
+In the following, we use CoREAS simulations to derive a parameterization for $a_\mathrm{ce}$.
+First, we extract the charge-excess fraction from the simulated pulses with Eq.~\eqref{eq:ldf:posfraction}.
+As mentioned earlier, these equations lose validity for observers close to the \vxB axis.
+Hence, we only consider observers with $|\cos\phi| < 0.9$.
+Furthermore, we select only pulses that are not affected by thinning (cf.\ Appendix \ref{app:ldf:thinning}).
+In Fig.~\ref{fig:ldf:charge_excess_fraction} the lateral distribution of the charge-excess fraction for all selected pulses of all showers is shown.
 The lateral distance is given in terms of the off-axis or viewing angle, and \dmax is color-coded.
-The following behavior can be observed: First, the overall strength of the charge-excess emission decreases with increasing distance to the shower maximum ($\sim \theta$).
-And second, it increases with increasing lateral distance.
-The former can be explained by the following: The emission strength of at least the geomagnetic emission depends on the mean free path length with which the electromagnetic particles traverse the atmosphere.
-With a larger mean free path, equivalent to traversing a less dense environment, negatively and positively charged particles can drift further from each other before interacting, thus resulting in a stronger geomagnetic emission.
-For a given slant depth, the density at the shower maximum, near which most emission originates, is smaller (the mean-free-path length higher) for larger zenith angles (larger distances to the shower maximum).
-This phenomenon has been studied in simulations for the total energy release between both emission mechanisms in \cite{Glaser:2016qso} and could be shown in data as well \cite{aab2014probing}.
-In contrast, the charge-excess emission increases with the density as shown in appendix \ref{app:ldf:ce-emission} and hence decreases with the zenith angle, \dmax respectively.
-The latter behavior has already been reported in Refs.~\cite{Bezyazeekov:2015rpa,Schellart:2014oaa}.
-To find an appropriate description for the lateral distribution of \ace we inspect the distribution of \ace appropriately normalized with \rhomax (to remove any dependency on the scaling of the radio emission with the density).
-Based on this, we describe the lateral distribution of the charge-excess fraction with a linear model in off-axis angle, e.g., the axis distance divided by the distance to the shower maximum, to remove the dependency on the specific shower geometry.
-Furthermore, we add an exponential correction term to describe the lateral distribution.
-Those considerations led to the ``ICRC19''-parameterization of the charge-excess fraction, cf.\ Ref.~\cite{Huege:2019cmk}.
-Here, we present a refined version of this parameterization.
-We substitute the term describing the scaling of the charge-excess fraction with the air density by a single parameter $p_{\mathrm{ce}, 2}$ which is then optimized with a fit of Eq.~\eqref{eq:ldf:f_geo}, i.e, $\fgeo(\ace(p_{\mathrm{ce}, 2}))$, to the geomagnetic emission LDF \fgs determined in the previous section.
-We only allow the normalization $f_0$ to vary as well but fix all other parameters to their optimal values (not their parameterizations).
-Fig.~\ref{fig:ldf:charge_excess_fraction} (\textit{right}) shows the correlation of $p_{\mathrm{ce}, 2}$ for all showers with \rhomax.
-The purple curve shows our new description given by
+The following behavior can be observed: First, the overall strength of the charge-excess emission decreases with increasing distance to the shower maximum, and second, it increases with the lateral distance.
+The former phenomenon has been studied in simulations for the total energy release between both emission mechanisms in \cite{Glaser:2016qso}, and could be shown in data as well \cite{aab2014probing}.
+In contrast, the charge-excess emission increases with the density and hence decreases with the zenith angle, and \dmax respectively.
+The scaling of the emission strength of both emission mechanisms with the density at the shower maximum \rhomax is discussed in Appendix \ref{app:ldf:emission-density-scaling}.
+The correlation with the lateral distance has already been reported in Refs.~\cite{Bezyazeekov:2015rpa,Schellart:2014oaa}.
+Those observations led to our ``ICRC19''-parameterization of the charge-excess fraction \cite{Huege:2019cmk}: